Project-Platypus/J3/README.md

 # J3 #

+A free desktop application for producing and sharing high-dimensional, interactive scientific visualizations.

+### What is J3 ###

+J3 is an open source, cross-platform application for producing and sharing high-dimensional, interactive scientific visualizations.
+While there are high-quality JavaScript libraries for producing visualization on the web, they are often plagued by performance issues when dealing with large data sets.
+J3, on the other hand, can fluidly support thousands of data points by leveraging hardware graphics acceleration while simultaneously supporting animations and interactivity.

 J3 is a JavaFX-based library for producing and sharing high-quality, interactive scientific visualizations.
 J3 is centered around the idea of laying out graphical widgets on a canvas, and is modeled similar to how